 Plus coming from the Black Country certainly gives you a warped outlook on life.

-DAVE: I presume some come from observing and thinking on the spot?
-DAVE: But some come from you having the sheer cojones to ask someone famous to do something odd – ‘Ere Manolo, sniff those shoes for Me’‘Helen, be a love and crawl under that table.’
+But some come from you having the sheer cojones to ask someone famous to do something weird?

-DAVE: Where do you get the brass neck to ask famous people to do silly things?
+Where do you get the brass-neck to ask famous people to do silly things?

-DAVE: I experienced this first hand when you shot some portraits for Me, (and art director David Goss).
+I experienced that first hand when you shot some portraits for Me, (and art director David Goss).

 So we didn’t.